RysteQ/SBOS/README.md

 ### What is not going to be implemented in the future

-There are two primary things I won't include to this OS of mine, that is making it 32 or 64bit, the second thing is any networking except for maybe a crossover ethernet cable so that two computer with this OS installed can communicate to each other although that is **very** unlikely because let's be honest with ourselves, who is going to run this OS to more than one computer ?
+There are two primary things I won't include to this OS of mine, that is making it 32 or 64bit because there is no reason to do that, I can't really use that much computing power.
+The second thing is any networking except for maybe a crossover ethernet cable so that two computer with this OS installed can communicate to each other although that is **very** unlikely because let's be honest with ourselves, who is going to run this OS to more than one computer ?

 <br>